bokulich-lab/mishmash/README.md

 ## License
-ord-mishmash is released under a BSD-3-Clause license.
+Ord-mishmash is released under a BSD-3-Clause license.
 See LICENSE for more details.